 This Quick Start Guide is only one source of information among the many sources that are available to you.
-You may wish to consider multiple sources in order to make an informed decision.
-You are solely responsible for making a decision about how to form and create your business.
+You may wish to consider multiple sources to make an informed decision.
+You are solely responsible for deciding about how to form and create your business.
 You are responsible for determining whether the information you obtain through your use of this Guide is suitable for your purposes.